1.3 Object Assignment

 #> [1] 51.56119

-Now you have successfully created an object y_num with value 51.561191.
+Now you have successfully created an object y_num that stores the numeric value 51.561191.
 Using the named object y_num, you can simplify the three calculations as follows.

 y_num + 3